-Multiple layers allow you to take off some of the items during workout.
+Multiple layers allow you to take off some of the items during a workout.
 After you’ve finished, put them back on.
-The piece of clothing that is in direct contact with your skin should be made up of a synthetic material.
+The piece of clothing that is in direct contact with your skin should be made up of synthetic material.
 This will help sweat dry.
 If you put a cotton item instead, this will remain wet, and you will get cold.

 Protect Your Skin

 Your skin is particularly sensitive in the cold months.
 Even when you are not practicing, it’s still recommended to protect your skin with nourishing cream.
-Your face and hands come in direct contact with the cold temperatures, so use cream on a daily basis.
+Your face and hands come in direct contact with the cold temperatures, so use the cream on a daily basis.
 This will prevent it from getting dry and cracked.
 A multivitamin cream will keep your skin soft and healthy.
-If you are into bioproducts, there are plenty alternatives.
+If you are into bioproducts, there are plenty of alternatives.
 You can craft your own amazing DIY body lotion.

 Understand When You Are at Danger

 You might have found the best ways to stay active this winter, but you will also need to find out when your body is at risk.
 Hypothermia and frostbite are the most common outcome of low-temperature body exposure.
 Learn some basic facts about these two conditions to be able to recognize them.

 - Hypothermia means that your body temperature is way below the standard.
 Working out during cold puts you at a greater risk because your body loses heat faster.
 If your body shivers uncontrollably, you feel tired, and are no longer able to coordinate your body, it might be the onset of hypothermia.
 Find help immediately.